NVIDIA-Merlin/HugeCTR/samples/dcn/README.md

 $ cp ../../tools/criteo_script/preprocess_nvt.py ./
 #--help:show help message and explan usage of each parameters.
 #--parquet_format=1 The default output of NVTabular is the parquet format, if need the norm binary format, please add argument with 0
-#--device_limit_frac：Worker device-memory limit as a fraction of GPU capacity, which should be determined by the gpu with the leatest memory
+#--device_limit_frac：Worker device-memory limit as a fraction of GPU capacity, which should be determined by the gpu with the least memory
 #--device_pool_frac：The RMM pool frac is the same for all GPUs, make sure each one has enough memory size
 #--num_io_threads: Number of threads to use when writing output data.
 $ python3 preprocess_nvt.py --data_path dcn_data/train/train.txt --out_path dcn_data/train/ --freq_limit 6 --device_limit_frac 0.2 --device_pool_frac 0.2 --out_files_per_proc 8  --devices "0" --num_io_threads 2